 Negative COVID-19 test

-A negative RT-PCR COVID-19 test result is required within 48 hours (max) of the trip.
-So if your flight is on November 30 at 12 PM, you must have taken the test after November 28 at 12 PM.
-A negative test result is required for those 12 and older (English or Spanish).
+A negative RT-PCR COVID-19 test result is required within 72 hours (max) of the trip.
+So if your flight is on November 30 at 12 PM, you have to take the test after November 27th at 12 PM and show that negative test result to board.

 Costa Rica Repatriation Flights

 Citizens and residents only need to complete the epidemiological form and quarantine for 14 days.
-They don’t need to purchase the health insurance or bring proof of the negative test.
+They don’t need to purchase the health insurance or bring proof of the negative test but they must quarantine.

 Rescheduling Your Trip